Overview

 BirdSend is built specifically for content creators who want to track revenue per subscriber.
 Its standout features are LTV/ALTV tracking per subscriber, unique-contact billing (you don't pay extra when someone is on multiple lists), and a focus on simplicity over feature breadth.

-Constant Contact offers event marketing and social media tools, while BirdSend focuses on revenue tracking and affordable creator email.
+Constant Contact offers event marketing and social media tools, while BirdSend focuses on revenue tracking and creator email.

-Pricing Reality
+Pricing reality

 For SaaS Founders